PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 }
 ```

-##### 2.1.1.3 Company Certificate Available
+##### 2.1.1.4 Company Certificate Available

 The Certificate Consumer is notified that a certificate is available.
-The Certificate Consumer may want to get the certificate via the pull mechanism.
+The Certificate Consumer may want to consume the certificate via the pull mechanism.

 ```json
 {